paulbousquet/SmoothLP/README.md

 Some work-in-progress `.ado` files for Smooth Local Projection estimation outlined in [Barnichon and Brownlees (2019)](https://www.mitpressjournals.org/doi/abs/10.1162/rest_a_00778), BB19 hereafter.
 This was written based on their [replication files](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/8KQJBJ) (available in R and Matlab).
 A Julia implementation can be found [here](https://github.com/justinjjlee/SmoothLocalProjections.jl).
 [Li, Plagborg-Møller, and Wolf (2024)](https://www.sciencedirect.com/science/article/pii/S030440762400068X?via%3Dihub) assess the performance of of variants of VARs and local projections, including this estimator, across a litany of simulations ([GitHub repo](https://github.com/dake-li/lp_var_simul)).

 An important disclaimer for these programs is that it may be advisable to transform your variables if they are extremely small in magnitude due to well-known precision issues associated with Stata/Mata.
+This can happen in general (e.g., 7th digit of 1/6) but is particularly an issue when inverting matricies.

 <p align="center">
   <a href="#replication-of-example">Replication</a> |